 The Five Phases of Successful Reference Checking

-This depends on what kind of industry you’re in.
-If you’re working in an environment with a high staff turnover and a focus on lower-skilled, entry level jobs, then ask for references as part of the application process.
-This will help you filter candidates.
-Alternatively, for professional, higher -skilled positions, references are usually asked for once a job offer has been accepted.
+The best time to conduct a reference may depend on the industry you are in.
+If you’re working in an environment with a high staff turnover and a focus on lower-skilled, entry-level jobs, for example, you could conduct references as part of the application process.
+This helps to filter candidates before investing too much time interviewing.
+Alternatively, for professional, higher-skilled positions, references are usually requested once a job offer has been verbally accepted.